European History - From Prehistory To 19TH Century

 by Romulus, who was the first king of Rome.
 After the death of a king, the

-Senate had to elect the new king.
-Total seven kings passed through around 250
+Senate had the authority to elect a new king.
+A total of seven kings passed through around 250

 years of this kingdom.
 The kingdom was overthrown in 509 BC and replaced by